Cupid – Sod

 The picture below shows the subtle changes in this back design from the earliest version to the most recent, reprinted in the mid-2000s.
 Unlike some other updated Bicycle backs, I think Cupid has evolved into a cleaner, more pleasing design–without sacrificing its excellent detail or essential design elements.

 One interesting feature of the Sod version of Cupid is that it is actually a one-way back, meaning that the design of the card has a subtle difference that gives it a distinct “top” and “bottom.”
 In this case, the linked rings around the periphery of the central circle have the links connected the opposite way on the left and the right.
-The difference can be clearly seen by comparing the right sides of the enlarged cards, below.
+The difference can be clearly seen by comparing the right sides of the two enlarged cards, below.
 In 2019, I noticed that the early US8b Crosshatch edition of Cupid was actually made in a one-way version as well.
 See the next Cupid entry for more information and a picture.

 Click here or on the righthand arrow below to see the more recent and considerably more common Cupid back with the cross-hatch background.